 My oldest and her doll (hers is a look-alike, so of course she named her after herself).

 My youngest and Lainie (girl of the year).

 So, like I said, the girls were all in the kitchen frosting some cupcakes while I dealt with photos.
 They had a lot of fun doing that, and I was pretty impressed with their creativity, too!

 After the cupcakes were finished, we moved into the dining room, where they had a blast scrapbooking the pictures of themselves and their dolls.
 Seriously, if you want an activity that they don’t get sick of quickly, try it sometime.
 They lasted over a half hour, which is like a miracle at any birthday party I’ve ever put on!

 The “tablecloth” is just a piece of fabric I had in my stash, and the colors worked well with the party.
 Here’s a closer look at the tissue paper balls I made to hang over the table.

-Here are all the dolls (minus Chloe’s) enjoying all of the festivities.
+Here are all the dolls (minus my daughter’s) enjoying all of the festivities.
 I was totally shocked that all but one girl actually owned an American Girl doll.
-Chloe assured me that this was the case, but I didn’t believe her until they all walked in my front door.
+My daughter had assured me that this was the case, but I didn’t believe her until they all walked in my front door.
 And the one girl that didn’t have a doll?
 Her mom told me that she has never had a doll because she prefers to play with dragons and trucks.
 Hence, the teddy bear.